 Crosswater Golf Club

 Another course designed by an award-winning architect (Bob Cupp), the golf course at Crosswater, which is ranked #61 on Golf Digest’s list of “America’s greatest public courses”exists in a landscape that must be seen to be believed.
 The forest of ponderosa pines break to a meadow with multiple streams running through; golfers will spend their time in this 600-acre-meadow wondering how they got so lucky.
 The design is traditional heathland style, and the golf course features five tee placements for each hole as well as bent grass fairways and greens.
-Tee times are reserved for resort members and guests of members.
+Tee times are reserved for club members and resort guests.

 Caldera Links Golf Course